MA in Education (Curriculum and Instruction)

 - Curriculum and Instruction

-- Teaching (credential option, including special education)
+- Teaching (credential option, including Multiple Subject, Single Subject, and Education Specialist/Special Education)

 As a Special Education teacher, you help students move beyond the "disabled" label and grow to meet their true potential.
 Special Education requires creativity, patience, tolerance and flexibility.
 You will, after all, work with students who possess a wide range of needs and abilities.
 The rewards, however, are unrivaled: every day you spend working with a young person will be a day spent improving their lives.
 The Special Education Teaching credential option is an advanced degree program for: